otrv4/otrv4/otrv4.md

     * Sets `j` as 0, `k` as 0 and `pn` as 0.
     * Generates a new ephemeral ECDH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys).
 Securely replaces `our_ecdh`.
-The public part of this key is sent (but not used as an input to the current DH ratchet) as an advertisement, so Alice uses this for a new ratchet once it is received.
-Bob will use the private part of this key for the new ratchet.
+The public part of this key is sent but it will not be used as an input to any ratchet.
     * Generates a new ephemeral DH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys).
 Securely replaces `our_dh`.
-This new key is sent (but not used as an input to the current DH ratchet) as an advertisement, so Alice uses this for a new ratchet once it is received.
-Bob will use the private part of this key for the new ratchet.
+The public part of this key is sent but it will not be used as an input to any ratchet.

     * Derives a set of keys: